ISGAP Digital Courses are open to faculty, students, policy experts and the interested public.

 Making Sense of BDS on both sides of the Atlantic will cover the rise of the anti-Israel boycott campaign among politicians, on college campuses, and within NGOs.
 Over four sessions, participants will explore the BDS Movement’s patterns in North American and Europe, the role of Iran’s regime, Hezbollah, Hamas and the Popular Front for the Liberation of Palestine (PFLP) in spreading BDS.
 Classes will examine past boycott movements that targeted Jews and Israel and will consider how BDS activity can be countered by governments, lawmakers, and the public at large.

-Dr. Charles Asher Small, Executive Director, ISGAP; Research Scholar, St. Antony's College, Oxford • Natan Sharansky, Chair, ISGAP • Professor Deborah Lipstadt, Emory University • Ayaan Hirsi Ali, Founder, AHA Foundation • Professor Barry Kosmin, Trinity College • Professor Joel Kotek, Free University of Brussels and the Institut d'Etudes Politiques de Paris • Professor Uzi Rabi, Tel Aviv University • Professor Yossi Shain, Tel Aviv University
+Dr. Charles Asher Small, Executive Director, ISGAP; Academic Visitor, St. Antony's College, Oxford • Natan Sharansky, Chair, ISGAP • Professor Deborah Lipstadt, Emory University • Ayaan Hirsi Ali, Founder, AHA Foundation • Professor Barry Kosmin, Trinity College • Professor Joel Kotek, Free University of Brussels and the Institut d'Etudes Politiques de Paris • Professor Uzi Rabi, Tel Aviv University • Professor Yossi Shain, Tel Aviv University

 This online course draws upon the ISGAP-Oxford Summer Institute, which annually hosts the best scholars and experts in the interdisciplinary study of contemporary antisemitism.
 Since 2015 the summer Institute has more than 250 graduates from around the world.
 Thousands of hours of expert lecturers on an array of contemporary issues forms the basis for the development of this unique online course.
 This high quality online course is made available to students and concerned informed Community members and experts concerned about human rights.
 Given the rise of global Antisemitism and the lack of attention 30 universities have placed on the study of contemporary Antisemitism this online course is timely.